 Figure 13.5 Grouping and linking

 Given the lateral, temporary nature of alliance organizations, grouping decisions are unlikely to be involved in integration of activities; rather the focus is on linking mechanisms.
-This also implies that the trade-off between collaboration and disruption, which is so central in M&A integration (see Chapter 12), does not play as important a role in alliances, and that the range of linking choices is limited in alliances relative to M&A; extremely high levels of linking are ruled out because grouping is ruled out.
+This also implies that the trade-off between collaboration and disruption, which is so central in M&A integration (see Section 12), does not play as important a role in alliances, and that the range of linking choices is limited in alliances relative to M&A; extremely high levels of linking are ruled out because grouping is ruled out.

 Linking choices